scbowler/aws-setup-guides/DNS_SETUP.md

     ![name domain manage](images/dns_setup/name-4.png)

-### Setting a CNAME Record on hover.com
+### Adding a CNAME Record on: hover.com

-1. Login to hover.com and land on the account page
+1. Log in to hover.com and land on the account page

 1. Click on the edit drop down of the domain name that you want to create the CNAME record for.